-Trigger point therapy can have both immediate and long lasting effects for the treatment of tension type headaches and importantly can help to reduce dependency on medication.
+We treat headache sufferers daily in our clinics, and our own experience continues to confirm that trigger point therapy can have both immediate and long lasting effects for the treatment of tension type headaches and importantly can help to reduce dependency on medication.

 This trigger point therapy blog is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
 This information is designed as educational material, but should not be taken as a recommendation for treatment of any particular person or patient.
 Always consult your physician if you think you need treatment or if you feel unwell.

 - Levator Scapulae Trigger Points - Treatment

 Treating Levator Scapulae Trigger Points Ischemic Compression Technique Almost all neck pain is associated wi...

 - Trigger Point Therapy - Treating The Hamstrings

 Treating Hamstring Tightness and Trigger Points The hamstrings are amongst the most overworked muscles in...

 - Lower Back Pain - An Overview of the Key Muscles Involved